From pencils, paper and paints to activity kits, lessons and professional development.

 Professional Development for Schools and Organizations

-Workshops at RAFT focus on hands-on teaching techniques that directly support current best practices in education.
-RAFT offers a series of Design Challenge Workshops.
-Each takes advantage of our warehouse of bulk materials and learning activities to explore STEM Challenges.
-All workshops are hands-on and participants leave with plenty of ideas and/or materials for implementation in the classroom.
+RAFT offers a series of professional development workshops for school and organizations.
+Each workshop utilizes our warehouse of bulk materials and learning activities to explore STEM/STEAM topics and design challenges, addressing grade level standards and best practices.
+All of our workshops are hands-on and participants leave with plenty of ideas and/or materials for implementation in the classroom.
 See descriptions and prices below.

 If you are looking for a unique workshop, half or full day staff event, or a series of workshops, we are happy to customize the training to fit the needs of your team.
 For more information, email Eric Welker (firstname.lastname@example.org) or Diana Phuong (email@example.com).